 Lemon Tart (£8).
 It wasn’t shabby but neither was it memorable.
 But was devoured nonetheless.

 Grilled English Strawberries, Short Bread and Clotted Cream Ice Cream. (£8).
-I loved this desert – the strawberries super sweet, juicy, texture element provided from the short bread and all balanced out with the the ice cream.
+I loved this desert – the strawberries were super sweet & juicy, texture came with a short bread crumb and the lush ice cream rounded things off.

 Summer Pudding and Crème Fraiche (£8).
 Quintessentially British, simple but very tasty.